mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `standalone_address_label_rename`

 Add, rename or delete a label to an already added standalone address.
-Specifying a lable will add or replace the existing one, and not specifying a label will remove the existing one.
+Specifying a label will add or replace the existing one, and not specifying a label will remove the existing one.